Many or all companies we feature compensate us. Compensation and editorial

 The most common reverse mortgage repayment options include selling the property, refinancing the reverse mortgage, or paying off the mortgage balance with other funds.

-The choice of repayment option depends on the borrower’s and their family’s circumstances.
+The best choice depends on your circumstances and your family.
 It’s important to consider all the options and choose the one best suited to your situation.
-You can click the repayment option in the table below to find out more about who it’s best for—or keep reading to see more about all three.
+You can click the repayment option in the table below to learn about who it’s best for—or keep reading to see more about all three.

 Repayment optionBest for